kbertalan/kbertalan.github.io/_posts/2021-10-31-prevent-invalid-input-with-dependent-types.md

 While this is a viable option I would prefer to use a more compact representation and stick to the original plan to use `String` for patterns.

-##### Return Nothing
+##### Use Nothing for signaling the invalid route

-We also can choose to return Nothing when the route is invalid.
+We also can choose to use Nothing when the route is invalid.
 We either change the `pattern` function to this:

 ``` haskell
 export